 10. Reporting and acquittal requirements

-10.2 In addition, a written summary report (maximum two pages), suitable for upload onto the Council's website, should also be provided on completion of the activity.
+10.2 The online final report must include a written summary report suitable for upload onto the Council's website.
 Photographs relevant to the activity may supplement this report.
 The report should specify:

 - the activities undertaken in project implementation, and

 10.3 An interim progress report is required in the case of any activity that extends beyond six months.